Skip to main content

 John Eidsmoe

-Eidsmoe gained wider name recognition when Rep. Michele Bachmann named him as her mentor , but he has long been an influential leader in Christian Reconstructionism.
-Eidsmoe has run into controversy in the past for ties to white supremacist and neo-Confederate groups .
+Eidsmoe gained wider name recognition when Rep. Michele Bachmann named him as her mentor (link is external) , but he has long been an influential leader in Christian Reconstructionism.
+Eidsmoe has run into controversy in the past for ties to white supremacist and neo-Confederate groups (link is external) .
 He now works for the Foundation for Biblical Law, a group established by Alabama Chief Justice Roy Moore.
 Eidsmoe has:

 Phil Kayser